riding the orient express train

 Outfitted dry-season African safaris

-How far in advance you should plan: To ensure your spot on these limited-space adventures, be prepared to book nine months to one year ahead, if not more.
+To ensure your spot on these limited-space adventures, be prepared to book nine months to one year ahead, if not more.

 US trips that include a lottery or application to attend

-Some special places in the U.S. inspire so much interest that controlling their visitor flow becomes vital to their existence.
+Some special places in the US inspire so much interest that controlling their visitor flow becomes vital to their existence.
 Enter the need for lotteries and applications, many of which are handled by Recreation.gov, a one-stop shop for locking down access to America’s natural spaces.
-Sign up for a free account on the site and get to entering, applying, and hoping for the best.
+Sign up for a free account on the site, and get to entering, applying, and hoping for the best.

 Hikes in state and national parks

 The roughly 15-mile, 4,200-foot trip to the summit of Yosemite’s epic Half Dome requires permits for day hikers seven days a week when its 400 feet of assistance cables are up, which is normally the Friday before Memorial Day through the second Tuesday in October.
-Only 225 day hikers are allowed each day, and the preseason lottery runs from March 1-31, on east coast time; if you’re chosen, you’ll be notified via email in mid-April.
+Only 225 day hikers are allowed each day, and the preseason lottery runs from March 1-31, on East Coast time; if you’re chosen, you’ll be notified via email in mid-April.

 You’ll also need a permit to hike all of Kauai’s magnificent 22-mile Kalalau Trail, which begins in Hāʻena State Park and provides the only land access to the lush Nā Pali Coast.
-Hawaii issues only 60 permits a day that allow you to camp (with aloha) for up to five days along this out-and-back journey, and you’ll need to apply for yours through the state’s reservation system
+Hawaii issues only 60 permits a day that allow you to camp for up to five days along this out-and-back journey, and you’ll need to apply for yours through the state’s reservation system

 Natural wonders

-Undulating five round-trip miles through Arizona’s Paria Canyon–Vermilion Cliffs Wilderness, the magical red-sandstone canyon known as The Wave requires a permit to visit.
+Undulating five roundtrip miles through Arizona’s Paria Canyon–Vermilion Cliffs Wilderness, the magical red-sandstone canyon known as The Wave requires a permit to visit.
 Of the 64 daily permits allowed, 48 are posted to an online lottery each day, four months in advance of their visiting date; e.g., if you want to visit during the month of June, you’ll want to enter the lottery during the month of February.
 You’ll be notified of your permit status by email on the first day of the month after you enter the lottery.

 National Park lodges

-How far in advance you should plan: Permits for most of these all-American attractions require reservations four months to a year in advance.
+Permits for most of these American attractions require reservations four months to a year in advance.

 Trips around a major event

-When an experience can only be had once a year – or even more rarely – it’s bound to make a lot of bucket lists.
-And because the dates for events like those listed below are publicized far in advance, only the most organized early birds will score the best flights, hotel locations and more.
+When an experience can only be had once a year—or even more rarely—it’s bound to make a lot of bucket lists.
+And because the dates for events like those listed below are publicized far in advance, only the most organized early birds will score the best flights, hotel locations, and more.

 Carnival in Rio